xiaopan-de/XML2SCA/README.md

 This tool enables auto-generation of SystemC and SystemC-AMS codes through a XML file.
 The generated project includes: SC/SCA module codes(.cpp, .h), CMake files, a toplevel module (if a toplevel structure is specified), and it also  creates executable testbench for each individual module.

 ## Motivation ##
-It was intented to aid SystemC-AMS beginners to start up modeling and simulation quickly by avoiding manually writing testbenches and building utilities such as makefile or cmakes.
+It was intended  to aid SystemC-AMS beginners to start up modeling and simulation quickly by avoiding manually writing testbenches and building utilities such as Makefile or Cmakes.
 This tool does not take IP-XACT (IEEE 1685-2014) as an input, because it puts extra effort to the beginners.
-Moreover IP-XACT consists too mamy details from a system-level perspective, most of which are often not used by non-vendor users.
+Moreover IP-XACT consists too many details from a system-level perspective, most of which are often not used by non-vendor users.
 Instead, input of this tool has simple syntax that concentrates more on the development of module's behaviour, such as input/output ports, module parameters, etc. Beside this, XML based modeling management also has other benefits such as:

 - Consistent code style in projects, workgroups
-- Intuitive abstruct information of modules
+- Intuitive abstract information of modules
-- Easier in module-libary management, maintenance and documentation
+- Easier in module-library  management, maintenance and documentation
 - Easier in module exchange, reuse, and extension
 - Reduce effort in setting up projects
-- Reduce errort in setting up massive configuration parameters
+- Reduce effort in setting up massive configuration parameters
-- Extensiable for UI design
+- Extensible  for UI design

 ## Features and Limitations ##
 + Simple XML rules to define SC/SCA modules